 The Fellow joins the Design Trust team as a full-time paid staff member for an intensive one-year fellowship, and become a part of the Design Trust community, interact with project fellows, partners, and collaborators.

-The Design Trust Equitable Public Space Fellowship Program support is provided in part by Eve Klein and Robert Owens.
+The Design Trust Equitable Public Space Fellowship Program support is provided in part by the New York State Council on the Arts

 I felt that urban planning would actually be an interesting way to pursue [my interests] because it would be learning the structures, how to affect the structures that allow for people to come together.